mattermost/mattermost-developer-documentation/site/content/extend/plugins/server/hello-world.md

 ## Prerequisites

 Mattermost plugins extend the server using a Go API.
-In the future, gRPC will be supported, allowing you to write plugins in any language.
+In the future, gRPC may be supported, allowing you to write plugins in any language.
 For now, you'll need a functioning Go environment, so follow [Go's Getting Started](https://golang.org/doc/install) guide if needed.

 You'll also need a Mattermost server to install and test the plugin.
 This server must have [Enable](https://docs.mattermost.com/administration/config-settings.html#enable-plugins) set to true in the [PluginSettings](https://docs.mattermost.com/administration/config-settings.html#plugins-beta) section of its config file.
 If you want to upload plugins via the System Console or API, you'll also need to set [EnableUploads](https://docs.mattermost.com/administration/config-settings.html#enable-plugin-uploads) to true in the same section.